Your Guide to Moving to Edmonton

 Edmonton comes with some serious cost-of-living benefits.
 Edmonton is also close to the Canadian Rockies.
 This means that nature lovers have a huge variety of activities to take advantage of.

 Moving from Toronto to Edmonton does require a bit more planning based on the distance and moving process.
 We highly recommend hiring professional movers to help the process run smoothly.
 There are a number of reputable long-distance moving companies.
-Some examples are Miracle Movers and Number 1 Movers Van Lines, who specialise in moves from Toronto to Western Canada.
+Some examples are Miracle Movers and Number 1 Movers Van Lines, who specialize in moves from Toronto to Western Canada.

 As is the case with Toronto, the cost of living in Vancouver has people looking outside their province for affordable options.
-The cost of living in Edmonton is considerably more affordable.
-In June 2023, the average home price in the Greater Vancouver area was $1,311,090.
-In that same timeframe, Edmonton’s average home price was $420,507.

 This means that Vancourites can see their dollar go much further in Edmonton than by comparison to Vancouver.